ddozzi/mixin-tutorial/README.md

 https://user-images.githubusercontent.com/69029714/126439227-39686823-fe4f-49fe-bb84-0a86235286c0.mov

 Now for the lengthy part.
 Replace all the "example" strings with your client name.
 Also replace the "net" packages with whatever fits you.
-An example is shown below. **This MUST be done for all instances.
-DO NOT CHANGE ANY OF THE "mixin" OR "mixins" strings **
+An example is shown below.

+**!
+This MUST be done for all instances.
+DO NOT CHANGE ANY OF THE "mixin" OR "mixins" strings !**

 Once you are done, click the gradle button on the far right.
 Then click `Tasks > forgegradle > setupDecompWorkspace`.
 This will take some time.
 ![Screen Shot 2021-07-21 at 2 09 49 AM](https://user-images.githubusercontent.com/69029714/126439713-851590a2-9733-4ee3-8645-89234d3528e6.png)